-Extended Opportunity Program and Services (EOP&S) is a state funded program that provides above and beyond support services to economically and educationally disadvantaged students.
+Extended Opportunity Program and Services (EOP&S), located in Building 100b, is a state funded program that provides "over and above" support services to economically and educationally disadvantaged students.
 EOP&S promotes student success with priority registration, comprehensive educational planning, career and transfer planning, free tutoring, textbook assistance, limited financial assistance, and other additional services designed to support the student.

-For additional information visit the EOP&S website: http://yc.yccd.edu/student/EOPS/default.aspxorcallEOP&S at Yuba College, (530) 741-6995.
+For additional information or to schedule an in person or stance appointment at Yuba College or the Sutter County Center, visit the EOP&S website: http://yc.yccd.edu/student/EOPS/default.aspx, call EOP&S at Yuba College, (530) 741-6995 or email yceops@yccd.edu.